 Using Written Content to Reach Your Objectives

-If someone makes an enquiry of me along the lines of, “Do you write blogs?
-I think I need a blog,” then the first thing I want to know is WHY?
+If someone makes asks me, “Do you write blogs?
+I think I need a one,” then the first thing I want to know is WHY?

 If the answer is simply that everyone else has got one, or they just feel it’s something they should have, these are not sufficiently strong reasons to go down the blogging route.